-Located on six historically rich acres in downtown Santa Fe is the historic La Posada Hotel.
+Located on six historically rich acres in downtown Santa Fe, New Mexico is the historic La Posada Hotel.
 Within its beautiful landscaped grounds and fountains sits the hotel’s centerpiece, the Staab House, a Victorian mansion built by an old Santa Fe Trail merchant in 1882.

 Amassing a fortune as a major supply contractor for the U.S. Army during the Civil War, Abraham Staab built the beautiful three-story brick mansion for his wife Julia.
 Constructed in the French Second Empire-style, the residence was decorated with the finest European materials and furnishings.